1. Method of Accounting: The Financial Statements have been prepared on

-13. Income Tax: Provision for Current Income Tax is made after
+13. Income tax: Provision for Current Income Tax is made after

 considering Company''s claims under the Income Tax Act, 1961.
 This

 Liability is calculated at the applicable tax rate or Minimum Alternate

-15. Impairment of Assets: The Company has examined carrying cost of
+15. Impairment of Assets: The Company has examined carrying cost of its

 required as assets of none of CGUs are impaired during the financial